Rejection-free quantum Monte Carlo in continuous time from transition path sampling: Optimal sampling

 where in the second line we have inserted the definition of $\hat{K}_{x\to y}$, \er{K}, and in the third line we used \er{z_red}.
 From this, we are able to calculate the escape rate from the configuration $x$ at time $t$,

 where we have used \er{K} to account for all possible transitions out of $x$ and the derivative of \er{z_red} to obtain the last line.
-Based on the rates from \era{K_opt}{R_opt}, this time-dependent dynamics gives $\tilde{\pi}(\bm{x}) = \pi(\bm{x})$ if the distribution of initial configurations is set to be $x_{\rm i}$.
-Appendix \ref{appendix:sampling} explains how the optimal transition rates can be used with the CTMC algorithm from the previous section to sample the time-dependant dynamics.
+Based on the rates from \era{K_opt}{R_opt}, this time-dependent dynamics gives $\tilde{P}_{\beta}({\bm x}) = P_{\beta}({\bm x})$ if the distribution of initial configurations is set to be $x_{\rm i}$ \footnote{Because of this, CTMC can be used with the optimal transition rates Eqs.~\eqref{K_opt} and \eqref{R_opt} to implement a TPS method which respects detailed balance with respect to \er{Z_stochastic}: $\pi({\bm x})P({\bm x}' | {\bm x}) = \pi({\bm x})\pi({\bm x}') = \pi({\bm x}')P({\bm x} | {\bm x}')$.}.
+Appendix \ref{appendix:sampling} explains how the optimal transition rates can be used with the CTMC algorithm from the previous section to sample the time-dependent dynamics.